 Office: Engleman Hall D-159

 Member of the Connecticut Academy of Arts and Sciences

-Italian Medieval and Renaissance prose and poetry, with emphasis on Boccaccio, Boiardo, Ariosto, and Aretino.
-Also, Italian modern novel and the links between Italian and Spanish literature.
+Medieval and Renaissance Italian literature; Italian modern novel; and links between Italian and Spanish literature.

 Savoring Power and Tasting the Times: the Metaphor of Food in Medieval and Renaissance Italian Literature.
 Notre Dame University Press, 2013.